edgi-govdata-archiving/web-monitoring-ui/README.md

 User tasking data (analysis timeframes, who is assigned what domains and pages, etc.) is currently kept in a Google Docs spreadsheet for easy manipulation by project admins.
 To enable tasking in your local build, you’ll need to create your own copy of this spreadsheet.

-First, create a spreadsheet in Google Docs.
+You can start off by making a copy of [this example tasking sheet](https://docs.google.com/spreadsheets/d/1l5TAoJBbX6xV7ZYF9g5TnryJ4-SsatXvb-6cWuTMW5A/).
+Otherwise, you can create one from scratch: create a spreadsheet in Google Docs.
 It should have two worksheets or tabs, named:

 1. `Tasks` (this should be the first tab)
 2. `Timeframes`